halasadi/halasadi.github.io/_posts/2018-12-24-sample-data.md

 ---

 One of my motivations in starting this blog is to write about the various statistical challenges in industry.
 As a graduate student, I really had no idea what to expect as I was contemplating academia vs industry.
-I hope this gives some PhD students an idea of what problems once can expect in industry.
+I hope this gives some PhD students an idea of the problems statisicians tackle in industry.
 Another motativation is to simply write about cool problems!

-Also, I found it interesting that by far the most important skill is being able to communicate effectively with your fellow colleagues.
-That skill was not really emphasized during my academic training.

 A lot of my time is spent figuring out what the problem is,